giovanniboscu/continuous-section-field/docs/aes/nrel_case/validation_comparison_summary_all_b.md

 python3 compare_validation_results.py
 ```

-This script collects the numerical outputs produced by the CSF-to-OpenSees runs and compares them with the independent analytical reference values.
+This script collects the numerical outputs produced by the beam model analyses and compares them with the independent analytical reference values.

 The comparison includes both validation scenarios: